 The American Red Cross is facing a blood shortage due to cancellations of blood drives across the state and is urging people to give blood.
 People can sign up to give at various locations in Texas here.

-Texans whose employment has been affected by the new coronavirus can apply for benefits using Unemployment Benefits Services or call 800-939-6631 from 8 a.m. to 6 p.m. weekdays for assistance.
+Texans whose employment has been affected by the new coronavirus can apply for benefits using Unemployment Benefits Services or call 800-939-6631 from 7 a.m. to 7 p.m. every day for assistance.

 Comcast is providing free Xfinity Wi-Fi hotspots around the nation.
 People can find hotspots here and then select the “xfinitywifi” network.
-Charter Communications is also providing free Wi-Fi hotspots and broadband to students without a subscription until Monday.
+Charter Communications is also announced it would providing free Wi-Fi hotspots and broadband to students without a subscription for 60 days starting March 16.
 Students can enroll by calling 844-488-8395.

 Aunt Bertha is a nationwide website with a searchable index of a variety of free support services, such as food banks and health care.
 Texans can search for services in their area by typing in their ZIP code.